 Identifying symptoms in yourself or another person can be difficult, especially when you don’t know what to do.
 Many people feel unsure or nervous about discussing these changes.
 Shared observations about a person’s abilities or behaviour may make them seem more real.
 It’s essential to consult a doctor about these concerns since they are major health problems that you must address.
 Although Alzheimer’s disease does not have a cure and cannot be stopped or slowed down, drugs and non-drugs can treat symptoms.
 Such as Combat Alzheimer’s with 5 Tasty Turmeric Recipes.
 Understanding available options are essential for individuals living with the disease and those caring for them.

 Keep in mind; dementia is not a normal part of healthy ageing.
+Dementia is a general term that describes a decline in cognitive function.
+At the same time, Alzheimer’s disease is a specific type of dementia characterized by the accumulation of amyloid plaques and tau tangles in the brain.
 While Alzheimer’s disease is the most common form of dementia, not all people with dementia have Alzheimer’s disease.
-Having a healthy lifestyle can reduce the risk of dementia.
+Remember, having a healthy lifestyle can reduce the risk of dementia.